Hacking Shadows with 0x5F3759DF - Fast inverse square Root with magic numbers

 In this short episode, I would like to pay tribute to one of the most remarkable software companies in the gaming industry of all time - id Software - creators of Doom, Quake, and many more.

 Having recently read David Kushner's "Masters of Doom" during a holiday trip, my awe for their games and the impact of the two Johns (Carmack and Romero) on the field of 3D graphics and gaming in general re-emerged.
-In this article, I would like to showcase one of the most brilliant yet simple (if understood) pieces of code I have ever encountered (see below).

 While I would enjoy being able to clearly attribute the code to John Carmack, there is no official clarification of its journey into Quakes source code, although there are definitely rumours.
 Let's stick to the facts – John Carmack has accomplished other things that may be discussed in future blog posts.